GNTC’s Team DeSoto crosses the finish line of The Great Race

 Each stop of The Great Race was open to the public and the cars would park together after crossing the finish.
 Thousands of spectators were present at the end of each stage.

-In addition to the end rally points of each stage, there also was daily pit stops and hosted lunches for drivers and navigators.
+In addition to the end rally points of each stage, there also was daily pit stops and hosted lunches for drivers and navigators in Lockport, N.Y.; Batavia, N.Y.; Norwich, N.Y.; Bennington, Vermont; Mount Washington, New Hampshire; Owls Head, Maine; Seal Cove, Maine; Rothesay, NB, Canada; and Truro, Nova Scotia, Canada.

 “These guys are really going to benefit from this experience in a lot of different ways,” said Rodney Parris, director of GNTC’s Automotive Technology program and leader of Team DeSoto.
 “They are going to carry this experience for the rest of their lives.”